 The question is often asked – is there a time for Christians to disobey the government?

+At some point, we Christians would have to accept that our faith in Yahweh may put us in violation of the law, at which point we need to choose which law to follow – God or men’s?
+Christians in the first century went to the lions because they wouldn’t offer their pinch of incense in worship of the Roman Emperor.
 If the civil authority forbids us in doing something that God has commanded us to do, or commands us to do something God forbids, not only may we disobey, but we MUST disobey.
 We must always obey God rather than men.
 We obey the government, but God comes first.
 The Bible itself testifies:

 - When King Nebuchadnezzar of Babylon issued an edict that all his subject should fall down and worship the golden image.
 Shadrach, Meshach and Abednego refused and they declared that they will only bow to the One true living God (Daniel 3).